The Uber driver needed to use the bathroom. He let her in. Trouble followed.

 Why did the Uber customer from Plantation let the Uber driver into his house?

-According to a Channel 10 report, because she told him she needed to use the bathroom after their drive from the Fort Lauderdale-Hollywood International Airport and, the robbery victim said, “I’m a nice guy and I didn’t think there was any harm.”
+According to a report by Miami TV station Local 10, because she told him she needed to use the bathroom after their drive from the Fort Lauderdale-Hollywood International Airport and, the robbery victim said, “I’m a nice guy and I didn’t think there was any harm.”

 Until he woke up hours later to find out he’d been ripped off, he told police.
 He figured he’d been drugged by the water his driver offered him.
 Police picked up Hialeah’s Brandi Begerow Tuesday on a charge of armed burglary and grand theft of a firearm.
 She remains in Broward County Jail.